Josiah Thompson: Six Seconds in Dallas (1967)

-In Six Seconds in Dallas, Thompson argued that the physical evidence available as of 1967, corroborating eye-witness accounts, showed that multiple shooters fired within the same few seconds at President Kennedy in Dallas on November 22, 1963.
+In Six Seconds in Dallas, Thompson argued that the physical evidence and eye-witness accounts showed that multiple shooters fired within the same few seconds at President Kennedy in Dallas on November 22, 1963.

 Fred Winship of the AP wrote that "some of Thompson's conclusions are based on original research in the National Archives, documents and photos not seen by the Warren Commission and interviews with eyewitnesses."
 The book was condensed in the Saturday Evening Post issue for December 2, 1967, generating news stories in both the New York Times and Newsweek.
 John Updike wrote a “Talk of the Town” piece for The New Yorker about “the Umbrella Man” (12/9/67) and described Six Seconds as “absolutely fascinating.
 It convinced me who’s never been a conspiracy man at all that the whole thing must be rethought.”
 Max Lerner devoted his syndicated New York Post column on November 27, 1967 to describing the book as “more careful and more powerful than the Warren Report.
 It was not until this book that I became clear in my mind about some kind of collaborative shooting.”

 Time, Inc. sued Thompson and his publisher for infringement of copyright because of Zapruder frames sketched in the book.
 A federal court gave summary judgment to Thompson and his publisher ten months later in a landmark decision stressing fair use rights.